egor-tensin/blog/_posts/2021-03-10-ubuntu-packaging.md

 If it's a Python package with setup.py, it'll use the Python package-building utilities, etc.
 We don't want any of that, we just want to copy test.sh to /usr/bin.
-It can be taked care of using the `dh_install` script.
+It can be taken care of using the `dh_install` script.
 While building the package, it'll get executed by `dh`, read the "debian/test.install" file and copy the files listed there to the specified directories.